Statistical Learning from Biased Training Samples: Empirical Risk Minimization in Biased Sampling Models

-where the supremum is taken over the set of probability measures $Q$ on $\mathcal{Z}$ and $\mathcal{N}(\zeta,\; \mathcal{F},\; L_1(Q) )$ denotes the number of $L_1(Q)$ balls of radius $\zeta>0$ needed to cover class $\mathcal{F}$. \end{assumption} \begin{remark} The hypothesis above is a classic complexity assumption.
-Of course, the subsequent rate bound analysis can be straightforwardly extended to settings involving alternative complexity conditions (\textit{e.g.} finite {\sc VC} dimension, Rademacher averages).
-For instance, in the binary classification example, recall that if the collection of classifiers $\mathcal{G}$ considered is of finite {\sc VC} dimension $V<+\infty$, then the collection of functions $\{(x,y)\in\mathcal{X}\times\{-1,\; +1\}\mapsto \mathbb{I}\{ Y\neq g(X)\},\; \; g\in \mathcal{G} \}$ satisfies Assumption \ref{hyp:complex} with $r=2(V-1)$ and $KV(4e)^{V}\leq C$, where $K$ is a universal constant, see \textit{e.g.} Theorem 2.6.4 in \cite{VanderVaart1996}. \end{remark} The result stated below provides a tail bound for the maximal deviations between the risk estimator \eqref{eq:debiased_risk} and the true risk.
-A sketch of proof is given in the Appendix, details being deferred to the SM.
+\begin{remark} The above hypothesis is a classic complexity assumption.
+Of course, the subsequent rate bound analysis can be straightforwardly extended to settings involving alternative complexity conditions, such as e.g., finite {\sc VC} dimension, Rademacher averages.
+Recall that a collection of functions $\mathcal{F}_\Theta$ of finite {\sc VC} dimension $V<+\infty$, and with envelope function $F \equiv 1$, satisfies \Cref{hyp:complex} with $r=2V-2$, and $C_\Theta$ depending only on $V$, see e.g., Theorem 2.6.7 in \cite{VanderVaart1996}. \end{remark}